-Miss Kim, as she is known to her students and colleagues, started at Aspen Country Day School in 2003.
-She grew up in Holland, Michigan and earned a BA in fine arts and music from Hope College as well as a graduate degree in classroom instruction K-Eighth from St. Thomas Aquinas.
-She brings the joy of music to children in all grades, leading us in the school song, Blue and Green, at each assembly.
+Ms. Kim started at Aspen Country Day School in 2003.
+She grew up in Holland, Michigan, and earned a Bachelor of Arts in Music, Art and Literature from Hope College.
+She holds a graduate degree in LD and reading endorsement from St. Thomas Aquinas, where she also worked as an adjunct reading professor.
+She brings the joy of music to children in all grades and leads each ACDS assembly with the school song, Blue and Green.

 What’s in your starter pack?